wso2-extensions/esb-connector-redis/docs/workingWithServerInRedis.md

 **Sample request**

-Sample request with empty body can be handled by the flushDB operation.
+A sample request with an empty body can be handled by the flushDB operation.

 **Related redis documentation**

 [https://redis.io/commands/flushdb](https://redis.io/commands/flushdb)

 ### Sample configuration
-Following is a sample proxy service that illustrates how to connect to Redis with the init operation and use the flushAll operation.
+Following is a sample proxy service that illustrates how to connect to Redis with the init operation, and then use the flushAll operation.
 The sample request for this proxy can be found in [flushAll sample request](#request).
 You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml